aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 # aws-appsync-iot-core-realtime-dashboard

 This application demonstrates a web application dashboard receiving real-time updates from a series of IoT sensors.
 It depicts a fictitious set of pH sensors deployed around the San Francisco Bay.
-The solution is built with React, AWS AppSync, and AWS IoT Core technologies.
+The solution is built with React, AWS AppSync, Amazon Location, AWS Amplify, and AWS IoT Core technologies.

 ![Image description](images/map.jpg)